NLN Nursing EDge Unscripted

 Danica Sumpter Season 3 Episode 31

-This episode of the NLN Nursing EDge Unscripted Scholarship track features guest Danica Sumpter.
-Learn more about her work, "ART Praxis: Evidence-Based Strategies for Antiracist Teaching in Nursing."
+Learn more about Dr. Sumpter's work, "ART Praxis: Evidence-Based Strategies for Antiracist Teaching in Nursing."

 Sumpter, Danica; Thurman, Whitney; Wright, Michelle; Johnson, Karen; Duplechain, Danielle; Abbyad, Chris.
 ART Praxis: Evidence-Based Strategies for Antiracist Teaching in Nursing.
 Nursing Education Perspectives 44(5):p 273-278, 9/10 2023. | DOI: 10.1097/01.NEP.0000000000001171